JeissonArcadio778/django-rest/README.md

 ### Serializers:

 Djagngo will know what information send to the client.
+Format the data: enter and outin the app

 ### ViewSets: